lsst/idf_deploy/NEW_ENVIRONMENT.md

 Repeat the process with [cloudSQL resources](./environment/deployments/science-platform/demo-gke.tfvars), where you will also need to update `project_id`.
 I did not need a butler database yet, so I commented out that section as well.
+The org policy will have to be manually removed and re-added if a butler registry is needed: the process is remove, make change, reenable.

 If you want other resources (or you are adding something besides a science platform instance, which has different requirements), edit those